 Now the to-be baby measures around 1.5 to 2 inches and it weighs about 1 ounce.

-Now it is the time towards the self-independence so all other necessary parts like placenta, umbilical cord, and amniotic sac- develops.
+Now it is the time for self-independence so all other necessary parts like the placenta, umbilical cord, and amniotic sac- develop.

 Period of the Fetus

 When the cell differentiation is almost complete fetus enters the embryonic stage.